 Step 2 – Do you want to earn a certificate/diploma or an associate’s degree?

-The second decision you’ll need to make is whether your goal is to earn a an associate degree in medical assisting, or a certificate (called a “diploma” by some courses).
+The second decision you’ll need to make is whether your goal is to earn a an associate degree in medical assisting, or a certificate/diploma.
 They both can be good choices for you and your career path.
 Associates degrees take about 2 years in most cases and certificate programs usually take less than a year.

 Step 3 – Enroll in an accredited Program for Medical Assisting in Hawaii

-The list below is all the approved medical assistant programs in the Aloha State are detailed for you below.
+All the approved medical assistant programs in the Aloha State are detailed for you below.
 Hawaii takes their accreditation seriously and the schools listed below will set you up for your allied health future!
-The time could not be any better to get going on your career path to certification is right in front of you!
+Getting going on your career path to certification is right in front of you!

 Accredited medical assistant training in Hawaii